cortexproject/cortex/docs/blocks-storage/querier.md

       # CLI flag: -blocks-storage.s3.http.response-header-timeout
       [response_header_timeout: <duration> | default = 2m]

-      # If the client connects to S3 via HTTPS and this option is enabled, the
+      # If the client connects via HTTPS and this option is enabled, the client
-      # client will accept any certificate and hostname.
+      # will accept any certificate and hostname.
       # CLI flag: -blocks-storage.s3.http.insecure-skip-verify
       [insecure_skip_verify: <boolean> | default = false]